Kaleb-07/User--Managment/README.md

     - Uses `cors`, `express.json()`, and `express.urlencoded()` to handle frontend requests.

 🧱 Project Files
-  File-Description
+  File-Description.
-`index.html` :- Main webpage with buttons and forms for each CRUD operation `Style.css` :- Contains UI design (colors, layout, flexbox, and shadows) `Script.js` :- Handles form actions, fetch requests, and dynamic section display `app.js` :- Node.js backend: connects to MySQL and defines API routes
+`index.html` :- Main webpage with buttons and forms for each CRUD operation.
+`Style.css` :- Contains UI design (colors, layout, flexbox, and shadows).
+`Script.js` :- Handles form actions, fetch requests, and dynamic section display.
+`app.js` :- Node.js backend: connects to MySQL and defines API routes.

 🚀 Features Breakdown

-1️⃣ Create User
+1️⃣ Create User.
 🟢 Adds a new record to MySQL using the `/adduser` route.
 Data includes:
-    - `name`
+    - `name`.
-    - `address`
+    - `address`.
-    - `company`
+    - `company`.
-2️⃣ List Users
+2️⃣ List Users.
 🔵 Fetches and displays all records in a table using the `/list` route.

-3️⃣ Edit User
+3️⃣ Edit User.
 🟡 Updates existing data using the `/edit/:id` route (HTTP PUT request).

-4️⃣ Delete User
+4️⃣ Delete User.
 🔴 Deletes a record using the `/deleteuser` route (HTTP POST with ID).

-Backend Logic (app.js)
+Backend Logic (app.js).

 🧠 The backend:
 - Connects to MySQL at port `3308`